Next.js vs Astro (2026): Full-Stack React vs Static-First Framework

 Next.js

-- App Router with RSC
+- Full-stack React with App Router and RSC

 - Massive ecosystem and Vercel backing